Back to Insights

 Taking Action

-A strong champion network can transform AI adoption from a struggle to a success.
-Champions provide the peer credibility, local support, and feedback loop that formal programs can't replicate.
+A strong champion network can transform AI adoption from a struggle into a success.
+Champions provide the peer credibility, local support, and feedback loop that formal programmes cannot replicate on their own.

-But champion programs don't run themselves.
-They require thoughtful design, proper resourcing, and sustained attention.
-Invest in your champions, and they'll multiply your AI adoption impact.
+But champion programmes do not run themselves.
+They require thoughtful design, proper resourcing, and sustained attention from programme leadership.
+Invest in your champions, and they will multiply your AI adoption impact across the organisation.

 Ready to build your AI champion network?

-Pertama Partners helps organisations design and launch effective AI change champion programs.
-Our AI Readiness Audit includes change management capacity assessment and champion program design.
+Pertama Partners helps organisations design and launch effective AI change champion programmes.
+Our AI Readiness Audit includes change management capacity assessment and champion programme design.

 A network of employees across the organization who receive advanced AI training and support colleagues through AI adoption.
 They bridge the gap between central AI teams and frontline users.